KannegantiSravikaChowdary/Bank-Landing-system/readme.md

-# 💰 Agetware-Assignment  Bank Lending System (Backend Only)
+# 💰 Agetware-Assignment  Bank Lending System (Backend)

 A robust lending system API built with **Node.js**, **Express**, and **SQLite**.
 It enables banks or lenders to manage loans, payments, and customer overviews seamlessly.